 Severe cases of eye conditions may require surgery.
 This is to replace or repair damaged nerves or tissues in the eyes.
 Cataract is a common condition that often necessitates surgery.

-Majority of eye problems are treatable.
+The majority of eye problems are treatable.
 Again, as the WHO reiterates, 80% of eye problems actually stem from uncorrected vision.
 This means that a simple pair of eyeglasses or contact lenses may be enough to restore impaired vision back to health.